Syncing binaries#

 Prerequisites#

 The Unreal Engine source code from Epic Games on GitHub.
-You will need to get an account from the Epic Games organisation.
+You will need to get an account from the Epic Games organization.

 A file sharing solution for your binaries, such as Dropbox, Google Drive or a NAS